 When a person is in possession of a property and there is no agreement for rent, and therefore no landlord-tenant relationship, an ejectment is necessary.
 Ejectments are almost always more complicated, usually contested, and the process can take considerably longer than an eviction.

 Unless you have a written lease agreement signed by your tenants, it is a good idea to speak with an attorney to determine which procedure is best.
 At the Morey Law Firm, P.A., we can help you make this determination.
-If you live in Orlando or the surrounding area, call to set up your free consultation today!
+If you live in Orlando or the surrounding area, call to set up your consultation today!